SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Method

 \subsection{Soft Correspondence}

-Finding correspondence between the source and target point clouds can be modeled as an optimal transport problem, where each source point is assigned with a mass $\frac{1}{n}$ that is transported to the target points~\cite{puy2020flot, li2021self}.
-Following FLOT~\cite{puy2020flot}, we use the relaxed transport problem:
+Finding correspondence between the source and target point clouds can be modeled as an optimal transport problem, where each source point is assigned with a mass $\frac{1}{n}$ that is transported to the target points~\cite{puy2020flot, li2021self}. \camrdy{Similar to} FLOT~\cite{puy2020flot}, we use the relaxed transport problem:

 where $C_{ij} \ge 0$ is the matching cost from Equation~\ref{eq:cost} and $T_{ij} \ge 0$ is the amount of mass transported between points.
-The parameters $\epsilon, \lambda \ge 0$ control the relaxation of the problem. $1_n \in \mathbb{R}^n$ is a vector with all entries equal 1. $\mathsf{KL}$ is the Kullback-Leibler divergence, used for soft preservation of the transported mass between the point clouds.
+The parameters $\epsilon, \lambda \ge 0$ control the relaxation of the problem. $1_n \in \mathbb{R}^n$ is a vector with all entries equal 1. $\mathsf{KL}$ is the Kullback-Leibler divergence used for soft preservation of the transported mass between the point clouds.

 The second term in the summation operation in Equation~\ref{eq:regularized_transport} is an entropic regularization, which enables solving the problem efficiently by the Sinkhorn algorithm~\cite{cuturi2013sinkhorn, chizat2018scaling}.
 We use this algorithm to estimate the optimal transport matrix $T^*$ from $C$ to represent the soft correspondence between the point clouds.
-The complete derivation of the transport problem and the Sinkhorn algorithm's details are given in the supplementary material. }
+The complete derivation of the transport problem and the Sinkhorn algorithm's details are given in the supplementary material.